George Wood Wingate: Other work

-Honors
+Legacy

+Both Wingate Park and the Brooklyn neighborhood Wingate are named after him.

-George W. Wingate High School, a public high school in the Crown Heights neighborhood of Brooklyn, New York, now closed, was named for Wingate.
+George W. Wingate High School, a now closed public high school in the Crown Heights neighborhood of Brooklyn, was named for Wingate.
 The campus is now home to several schools in the New York City Public School system.
 The campus's sports teams are known as the 'Generals', for Wingate's rank in the New York National Guard.
 The General GW Wingate Athletic Field in the Midwood neighborhood of Brooklyn is named for him.
 The naming was in recognition of Wingate's role in founding, and long service as the first President of the Public Schools Athletic League.